-ARC projects are usually funded for five years and we are moving toward a system where related projects are grouped into more team and concept oriented sub-programs.
-Projects are reviewed to see whether the objectives are worthy and the procedures will lead to results and whether the projects will contribute to meeting benchmarks established by the department and College.
-Funded faculty PIs are reviewed annually by their department or program chairs as part of the WSU management process and their progress reports are reviewed in the ARC by the Director or Associate Director.
+ARC projects are usually funded for five years and we are moving toward a system where related projects are grouped into more team and concept oriented sub programs.
+We expect this trend to accelerate as the Research and Extension thrusts of the college are integrated under a single Dean as the result of a recently announced merger of the two separated units.
+Projects are reviewed to see whether the objectives are worthy and the procedures will lead to results and whether the projects will contribute to meeting benchmarks established by the departments and the College.
+Funded faculty Pls are reviewed annually by their department or program chairs as part of the WSU management process and their progress reports are reviewed in the ARC by the Director or Associate Director.
 Outcomes are described in the CRIS reports filed annually, and may include publications in refereed journals, web sites or other descriptive information.
 Outcomes may also include presentations or reports prepared for producer groups, interested parties, etc..
 The existence of expertise within the ARC is most easily accessed through web sites of the departments or of individual faculty.
 The Planned Programs do not now report independently of these other mechanisms except in this document.